pulumi/docs/content/blog/globally-distributed-serverless-application-in-100-lines-of-code-infrastructure-included/index.md

 ---
+title: Globally-distributed Serverless App in 100 Lines of Code
-title: "Globally-distributed Serverless Application in 100 Lines of Code.
+h1: "Globally-distributed Serverless Application in 100 Lines of Code.
 Infrastructure Included!"
 date: "2019-07-02"
 meta_desc: "Build a serverless application with both the data store and the HTTP endpoint located close to end users to ensure prompt response time."
 meta_image: "feature.jpg"